joshkendrick/resume/index.md

 # Josh Kendrick

-joshua.c.kendrick@gmail.com --- [www.joshkendrick.org](http://www.joshkendrick.org/) --- 573-826-0721
+joshua.c.kendrick@gmail.com --- [www.joshkendrick.us](http://www.joshkendrick.us/) --- 573-826-0721

 ## Summary
-> A bright, self-motivated, and organized software engineer that is capable of quickly getting up to speed with your methods and technologies, and is eager to help your organization succeed.
+> I am a bright, self-motivated, and organized software engineer.
+I'm good at getting up to speed with new methods and technologies, and I'm eager to help your organization succeed.

 ## Experience